 FHA Adjustable-Rate Mortgages: A Closer Look

-If you do want an ARM, you can get one that is insured by the Federal Housing Administration.
-This type of loan, known as an FHA ARM, combines the benefits of a low initial interest rate with the positives of an FHA loan.
+You can get an ARM insured by the Federal Housing Administration.
+It’s known as an FHA ARM, and it couples the benefit of an ARM’s low initial interest rate with the positives of an FHA loan’s flexible credit requirements.

 Types Of FHA ARMs